Ambit Advertising & Public Relations

 WHEN: Thursday, 12/1/16; doors open at 6:45 a.m.; program begins at 7:30 a.m.; concludes around 9:15 a.m.; free parking until 9:30 a.m.
 COST: Breakfast and parking included for members of Tower Forum; non-members: $35 (note: no cost for working media); credit card online, or mail check, payable to Tower Forum, P.O.
 Box #15041, Plantation, FL 33318.

 We encourage participants to join Tower Forum.
 While we invite you to attend 2 breakfasts at $35 each, you must join Tower Forum to attend thereafter.
 Membership is from date of joining through 9 consecutively scheduled breakfasts.

-RSVP’s and advance payments are required.
+In order for us to provide sufficient breakfast and seating, RSVP’s and advance payments are required, and are non-refundable.
 Seating is limited.

 Steve Einhorn, Kathy Koch, Marty Kurtz

 Lee Feldman, Charles Caulkins, Linda Cooke, Calvin Glidewell

 Bob Swindell, Jean McIntyre, Dr. J.Preston Jones